vvverma/vvverma.github.io/boot_process.md

 Linux bootstrap loader which uncompresses the Linux kernel.

-## Root File System can boot from SD/Flash/Network/RAM/e-MMC
+## Root File System can boot from SD Flash Network RAM e-MMC